 Discovery Learning Center (DLC) adopts a quarter system that consists of four 10-week sessions a year.
 Though each of the four sessions starts on a specific date and all classes begin on the same day, some students may be admitted to existing classes up to the 5th week of each term and on a case-by-case basis.

 Student must be 18 or older to register and must agree to abide by DLC’s rules and policies.
 All requested information must be completed on the application form.
 Incomplete forms will not be processed.
-Application forms are available on this website or can be obtained by contacting the office.
-It is important to understand the school’s refund policies in the event that cancellation or course withdrawal becomes necessary.
+Application forms are available on the DLC website or can be obtained by contacting the office.
+It is important to understand the school’s refund policies in the event that course withdrawal becomes necessary.
 There is a non-refundable application fee of $100.
-This fee is not part of tuition and must be paid at the time of application.
+This fee is not part of the tuition and must be paid at the time of registration.

-Our office will automatically register continuing students for the next IEP term, unless they have completed one of the following processes: graduated IEP, officially withdrawn from classes, or been dismissed from IEP.
+Our office will automatically register continuing students for the next IEP term, unless they have completed one of the following processes: completing the IEP, officially withdrawing or being dismissed from classes, or transferring to another school.
 It is very important that all continuing students be registered and able to attend classes from the first day of every term.
-Below, you will find important policies about registration and arriving late to a term.

 If you want to return to IEP after taking a break of two or more terms:

 A student who is absent for more than 6 months must take the placement test to re-enroll.
 This is to ensure that the student is placed in the most appropriate level for his/her language proficiency, so that he/she will have the best learning experience.
 IEP does not guarantee that a student will be placed at or above the students’ previous level of enrollment, since the students’ language skills may have declined over time without active practice.